ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-home/mill-race-bridge-barn.md

 </figure>
 </div>

-Going forward, I will assume that both descriptions refer to the following common points in space:
+Going forward, I will assume that both descriptions refer to the following (approximate) common points in space:

 <figure>